 - How do the laws of trade secrets, employee duty of loyalty, and non-competition agreements approach the legitimate interests of both employers and employees?

-- And, as global free trade and information technology expand product, service, and employment markets, how have these areas of law evolved and how are they likely to evolve in the future?
+- As global free trade and information technology expand product, service, and employment markets, how have these areas of law evolved and how are they likely to evolve in the future?

-This forum will bring together distinguished legal scholars, commentators from the corporate world, experienced jurists, and practicing attorneys to offer reflective insights and practical perspectives into these questions.
-Join us for a unique opportunity to explore the cutting edge ideas in the increasingly important area of intellectual property and employment law.
+This forum brings together distinguished legal scholars, commentators from the corporate world, experienced jurists, and practicing attorneys to offer reflective insights and practical perspectives into these questions.
+Join us for a unique opportunity to explore the cutting edge ideas in the increasingly important areas of intellectual property and employment law.

-This program is made possible by a generous grant from Libby and Michael McCaslin and the Keller Family Foundation
+This program is made possible by a generous grant from Libby and Michael McCaslin and the Keller Family Foundation, Adidas and Markowitz Herbold PC.

 Previous Fall Forum Topics: